ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **Q**. _Will PHI data ever be allowed on Wynton?_

 **A**.
-Due to the architectural choices that were made with Wynton early on, it is extremely unlikely that PHI/P4 data will ever be allowed on Wynton
+Due to the architectural choices that were made with Wynton early on, it is extremely unlikely that PHI/P4 data will ever be allowed on Wynton.

 **Q**. _Wait, didn't PHI data used to be allowed on Wynton?_

 **A**.
 Yes, PHI Data was allowed during a PHI Pilot and for a period from 2021 to early 2025.
-Unfortunately, a Security Audit subsequent to the PHI Project's launch found that Wynton did not meet the necessary standards for hosting PHI/P4 data
+Unfortunately, a Security Audit subsequent to the PHI Project's launch found that Wynton did not meet the necessary standards for hosting PHI/P4 data.

 ## Jobs